manosbatsis/corda-lean-state/README.md

 }
 ```

+Naturally you can (optionally!) have your interface extend `LinearState` and/or `QueryableState`
-Custom implementations of `linearId`, `participants`,
+if you require custom implementations of `linearId`, `participants`,
-`generateMappedObject()`, `supportedSchemas()` etc. in the above
+`generateMappedObject()`, `supportedSchemas()` etc. and the annotation will
+refrain from generating it's own if you do.
+This option however is rarely
-interface are optional but rarely needed: the default generated overrides are
+needed as the default generated overrides are configurable
-pretty decent and configurable.
+in a few ways.

 Check out the [installation](https://manosbatsis.github.io/corda-lean-state/installation),
 [state model](https://manosbatsis.github.io/corda-lean-state/state-model)